Yale Kamisar

-Early life
+Early life and education

 Kamisar was born in New York City on August 29, 1929.
 His parents were Jewish immigrants from Eastern Europe.
-His father, Samuel (1903-1976), worked as a bakery salesman; his mother, Mollie (Levine) (1909-1985), was a housewife.
-His twin sister was Bernice Adler née Kamisar (1929-2017).
+His father, Samuel (1903–1976), worked as a bakery salesman; his mother, Mollie (Levine) (1909–1985), was a housewife.
+His twin sister was Bernice Adler née Kamisar (1929–2017).
 Kamisar was awarded a scholarship to study at New York University, where he was a member of the Army Reserve Officers' Training Corps.
 After graduating with a Bachelor of Arts in 1950, he was accepted into Columbia Law School, but was forced to put his studies on hiatus to serve in the Korean War from 1951 to 1953.
 He commanded an assault platoon during the war and fought at the famous T-bone Hill, where he was injured and was consequently conferred the Purple Heart.
 He also received the Combat Infantryman Badge.
 Kamisar went back to Columbia and graduated in 1954, ranking second in his graduating class.